Cipollone v. Liggett Group, Inc.: Legacy

+A modern warning on cigarette packaging.

 Cipollone v.
 Liggett Group, Inc. was one of the costliest liability lawsuits spanning the course of five years.
 Tobacco companies before the case were succeeding in the court room—no plaintiffs had ever been like Edell in previous cases.
 Many earlier plaintiffs were not able to make the scientific correlation between smoking cigarettes and the diseases that are linked to them.
-Many plaintiffs were out financed by big tobacco companies as well, with companies having what seemed to be unlimited pools of financial resources while plaintiffs struggled with countless court fees.
+Many plaintiffs were out-financed by big tobacco companies as well, with companies having what seemed to be unlimited pools of financial resources while plaintiffs struggled with countless court fees.
 With Cipollone v Liggett Inc., finances were not a major problem for Edell and his team.
 They were the first to introduce the concept of a conspiracy by tobacco companies to keep the public misinformed on the dangers of smoking and that there was a "safer cigarette" hidden in the shadows.
 After the case, tobacco companies viewed the ruling as a victory in their favor.
 However, this proclamation did not stop a wave of hundreds of lawsuits to follow in liability after Cipollone v.
 Liggett Inc. Cipollone v.
 Liggett Group Inc. is viewed by some commentators as a monumental achievement in the anti-tobacco crusade.

 However, many say that even with the surge in liability lawsuits against tobacco companies, it will be hard for any more progress to ensue.
 The same problems are still standing in the way of future plaintiffs who decide to go after big tobacco: